1. Start Menu returns

-It's what Windows 8 detractors have been clamoring for, and Microsoft has finally brought back the Start Menu.
-Now, when you click on the Start button at the bottom left of the screen, you get two panels side by side, with the left column showing pinned, recently and most-used apps.
+It's what Windows 8 detractors were clamoring for, and Microsoft brought back the Start Menu with Windows 10.
+Now, when you click on the Start button at the bottom left of the screen, you get two panels side by side, with the left column showing pinned, recently used, and most-used apps.

 You also get a power button at the top for options such as Hibernate, Standby and Shutdown, and an all apps option a la Windows 8.
 The right column features a selection of live tiles that you can customize, resize and reorganize.
 Not only that, but the search field at the bottom will look up related Internet results in addition to programs and files (as it did on Windows 7).